Boundary regularity of minimal graphs in the hyperbolic space: Introduction

-In this paper, we follow Lin by denoting solutions of \eqref{Eqf} by $f$.
-We note that the equation \eqref{Eqf} becomes singular on $\partial\Omega$ since $f=0$ there.
-If $\Omega$ is a $C^2$-domain in $\mathbb R^n$ with a nonnegative boundary mean curvature $H_{\partial\Omega}\ge 0$ with respect to the inward normal of $\partial\Omega$, then \eqref{Eqf}-\eqref{EqfCondition} admits a unique solution $f\in C(\bar\Omega)\cap C^\infty(\Omega)$.
-Moreover, the graph of $f$ is a complete minimal hypersurface in the hyperbolic space $\mathbb H^{n+1}$ with asymptotic boundary $\partial\Omega$.
+If $\Omega$ is a $C^2$-domain in $\mathbb R^n$ with a nonnegative boundary mean curvature $H_{\partial\Omega}\ge 0$ with respect to the inward normal of $\partial\Omega$, then \eqref{Eqf} and \eqref{EqfCondition} admit a unique solution $f\in C(\bar\Omega)\cap C^\infty(\Omega)$ with $f>0$ in $\Omega$.
+Moreover, the graph of $f$ is a complete minimal hypersurface in the hyperbolic space $\mathbb H^{n+1}$ with the asymptotic boundary $\partial\Omega$.
 At each point of the boundary, the gradient of $f$ blows up and hence the graph of $f$ has a vertical tangent plane.
-Locally, the graph of $f$ can be represented as the graph of a new function, say $u$, over the vertical tangent plane and $u$ satisfies a quasilinear elliptic equation which also becomes singular on the boundary.
-By discussing the regularity of $u$ up to the boundary, Lin \cite{Lin1989Invent} established several results on global regularity of the graph of $f$.
-Lin proved that, if $\partial\Omega$ is $C^{n,\alpha}$ for some $\alpha\in (0,1)$, then the graph of $f$ is $C^{n,\alpha}$ up to the boundary.
-Tonegawa \cite{Tonegawa1996MathZ} discussed the higher regularity in this setting.
-He proved that, if $\partial\Omega$ is smooth, then the graph of $f$ is smooth up to the boundary if the dimension $n$ is even or if the dimension $n$ is odd and the boundary $\partial\Omega$ satisfies an extra condition.
-See also \cite{Lin2012Invent}.
+Han, Shen and Wang \cite{Han16CalVar} proved the optimal regularity $f\in C^{\frac{1}{n+1}}(\bar\Omega)$.
+Concerning the higher regularity of the graph of $f$, Lin \cite{Lin1989Invent} proved that {\it if $\partial\Omega$ is $C^{n,\alpha}$ for some $\alpha\in (0,1)$, then the graph of $f$ is $C^{n,\alpha}$ up to the boundary}.
+Moreover, Lin \cite{Lin1989Invent} and Tonegawa \cite{Tonegawa1996MathZ} proved that {\it if $\partial\Omega$ is smooth, then the graph of $f$ is smooth up to the boundary if the dimension $n$ is even or if the dimension $n$ is odd and the principal curvatures of $\partial\Omega$ satisfy a differential equation of order $n+1$.} See also \cite{Lin2012Invent}.

-In this paper, we discuss fine boundary regularity of the graph of $f$ by expanding relevant functions in terms of the distance to the boundary.
-We will do this from two aspects.
-First, we adopt the setup by Lin \cite{Lin1989Invent} and study the expansion of $u$.
-Second, we study the expansion of $f$ itself.